-the District currently provides two Career Expos, one on the Santa Rosa campus in the spring and one on the Petaluma campus in the fall. this position would coordinate the two events with oversite from the Career Advisor.
+the District currently provides only one Career Expo, on the Santa Rosa campus in the spring. with the addition of this position, a second event would be possible at the Petaluma campus in the Fall. this position would coordinate the two events with oversite from the Career Advisor.